Prepa Tec

 PrepaTec is a group of high schools located throughout the Monterrey metropolitan area, which branch off from the Tec de Monterrey system.
 The first high school, Campus Eugenio Garza Sada, was launched in 1975 as a preparation for the university program.
 Eugenio Garza Sada died shortly before the first school began operations and the campus was named after him.

 Students are offered between three study plans: Bilingual, which is directed towards students that still need to improve their English skills, and take that subject as an intensive course, with the remaining subjects in Spanish, Multicultural, in which classes are offered in English and students can take up a third language if they prove their English skills are sufficient through a TOEFL test, or the IB Diploma, which is an educational program developed by the International Baccalaureate Organization recognized around the globe.

 Facilities

 The following campuses are located in Monterrey:

 Eugenio Garza Sada

-Campus Eugenio Garza Sada is one of the first campuses of the Tecnológico de Monterrey, it began operations in August 1975.
-It is the oldest of the five PrepaTec campuses in Monterrey.
+Campus Eugenio Garza Sada is one of the first campuses of the Tecnológico de Monterrey.
+It began operations in August 1975 and is the oldest of the five PrepaTec campuses in Monterrey.
 It is located about 4 miles west of the city center within the colonia (neighborhood) of Del Carmen, between the districts of Valle and San Jerónimo, in the bank of the Santa Catarina river.
 The current principal of this campus is Erika Calles Barrón.
 This school was accredited an International Baccalaureate school in 1991.